 Why the difference in responses?
 The first question doesn’t leave any room for the client to be non-compliant with their medical treatment, while the second question expects the client to be non-compliant right from the start.

-I ask questions about blood sugar monitoring the second way during my first session with every diabetic client.
+I ask questions about blood sugar monitoring during my first session with every diabetic client.
 I ask how many times a day they don’t measure their blood sugar levels.
 I listen to the answer and remain non-judgemental about how my clients are caring for themselves and their illness.

-Now don’t get me wrong.
-There’s a difference between accepting how someone is caring for themselves, and working to help them understand what is going on for themselves so they can improve their self-care.
+There’s a difference between accepting how someone is caring for themselves, and working to help them understand what is happening so that they can improve their self-care.

 Karen taught me that people don’t want to do something as aversive as monitor their blood sugar levels because doing so is a reminder, three times a day, about how they are going to die.
 Every diabetic is aware of the dangers of diabetic comas.
 They know that diabetes can lead to secondary complications that include heart disease, kidney disease, blindness, and neuropathy in their feet and hands.

 It makes sense, as we explore this idea further, that diabetes, combined with predictable difficulty maintaining target blood sugar levels, leads to depression.
-If you ask psychologists whether diabetes and depression go together in their practices, they will say, “yes.”
+If you ask psychologists whether diabetes and depression go together in their practices, they all say, “Yes.”

 So what’s the answer?
 How can a psychologist help a client with diabetes to better cope and more effectively address their depression?
 A first step is to listen to the client talk about their diabetes while remaining non-judgemental.
 One client recently told me, “I don’t want to admit I have a problem… I don’t want to be reminded about it… I don’t want to be diabetic.”